AmigaPorts/SDL/docs/README-amigaos4.md

 - Game Controller for Android
 - 2In1 USB Joystick

-Joysticks can be tested using testjoystick tool.
-New game controller mappings can be generated using controllermap tool.
-New mappings can be then added to the game controller database.
+Joysticks can be tested using testcontroller tool.
+New game controller mappings can be generated using the same tool.
+Mappings can be then added to the game controller database.

 ================================================================================
 WinUAE